BQSKit/bqskit/docs/intro/start.md

 We provide some default constructors for the common cases, such as `CompilationTask.optimize` and the ones you will see in the following sections.
-However good these default configurations may be, they will be far from the best; they aim to be widely applicable.
-The best compilation flow for your use case will likely require more exploration.
+These these default configurations aim to be widely applicable, and as a result, may be far from the best.
+The best compilation flow for your use case will likely require some experimentation.
 Once you are familiar with the basics, we recommend you explore how these defaults are built and toy with them.